 PEÑITAS - Down a road devoid of many street signs, and yet to be tracked by Google maps, stands a brand-new purple house shining at the end of the block.
 This house now belongs to the Lozada family - Miguel, Julia, Hosea (14) and Miguel, Jr. (4) -built with love by 25 women in Woman's Missionary Union of Texas

 The third consecutive year to construct a house in Peñitas, WMU has partnered with Buckner International and the Rio Grande Valley Baptist Association to build a better way of life in this small colonia in South Texas.
-The home, which/p>... [continue]
+The home, which cost approximately $22,000 in supplies to build, was hand built by women desiring to... [continue]

 Texas Baptists increase giving to SBC by 2.7%